 On January 31, 2023, LMA Series, LLC, a wholly owned subsidiary of the Company, signed an Operating Agreement to be the sole member of a newly created general partnership, LMA Income Series II, GP, LLC.
 Subsequent to that, LMA Income Series II, GP, LLC formed a limited partnership, LMA Income Series II, LP, and subsequently issued partnership interests to limited partners in a private placement offering.
-It was determined that LMA Series, LLC is the primary beneficiary of LMA Income Series II, LP and thus has fully consolidated the limited partnership in its Consolidated Financial Statements for the year ended December 31, 2023 and the Company's Interim Financial Statements for the three months ended March 31, 2024.
+It was determined that LMA Series, LLC is the primary beneficiary of LMA Income Series II, LP and thus has fully consolidated the limited partnership in its consolidated financial statements for the year ended December 31, 2023.
 The limited partners will receive annual dividends equal to the preferred return amounts as follows: Capital commitment less than \$500,000, 7.5%; between \$500,000 and \$1,000,000, 7.8%; over \$1,000,000, 8%.
 Thereafter, 100% of the excess to be paid to the general partner.

 The private placement offerings proceeds were used to acquire an actively managed large and diversified portfolio of financial assets.
 The Company, through its consolidated subsidiaries, serves as the portfolio manager for the financial asset portfolio, which includes investment sourcing and monitoring.
 In this role, the Company has the unilateral ability to acquire and dispose of any of the above investments.
 The Company elected to account for the secured borrowing at fair value under the collateralized financing entity guidance within ASC 810-10-30.
 As of December 31, 2023, the fair value of the secured borrowing, not including the commitment from the general partner, was \$32,380,852 and there was no gain or loss recognized.
-See Note 13, Long-Term Debt, to the Company's Consolidated Financial Statements, which is included in this prospectus, for further discussion.
-As of March 31, 2024, the fair value of the secured borrowing is \$50,323,493, and there is no gain or loss recognized.
-See Note 14, Long-Term Debt, to the Company's Interim Financial Statements, which is included in this prospectus, for further discussion.
+See Note 13, Long-Term Debt, to the Company's consolidated financial statements, which is included in this prospectus, for further discussion.